PhMajerus/CowFiles/README.md

 -- Philippe Majerus, September 2024

-_All characters and trademarks are property of their respective owners._
+_These are all designed to celebrate classic pixel art nostalgia.
+All characters and trademarks are the property of their respective owners._